kejiahp/thrill-travels-assessment/README.md

   - After dependecies are install
   - To prepare the production build: `npm run build`
+  - To start the production server: `npm run start`
   - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 - Run the project in a development server: